 Bandwidth requirements: Ensure activities work within typical corporate network constraints, especially for global organizations.

-Device compatibility: Test across different browsers, operating systems, and device types to ensure consistent experience.
+Device compatibility: Test across different browsers, operating systems, and device types to ensure a consistent experience.

 Accessibility compliance: Verify compliance with WCAG guidelines and other accessibility standards.